-This large cottage enjoys a peaceful location set deep in the Clydach Gorge, within 1 mile of the village of Gilwern, well served with pubs, shops, and a picturesque canal.
-Set on the edge of the Blaenavon World Heritage site, you can enjoy country walks from your doorstep.
-Visit the vibrant market town of Crickhowell (4.5 miles) full of independent shops, pubs, restaurants, and cafes.
-Or you can head into Abergavenny (4 miles), known for its annual food festival, farmers’ markets, and Norman castle.
-Other attractions in the area include Blaenavon Iron Works (7 miles), The Big Pit National Coal Museum (7 miles), the Brecon Beacons Visitor Centre (22 miles), horse riding, mountain biking, climbing, and kayaking on the Usk and Wye.
+Explore the busy market town of Crickhowell (4.5 miles), full of independent shops and eateries.
+Or you can discover Abergavenny (4 miles), known for its annual food festival, farmers’ markets, and Norman castle.
+Other attractions nearby include Blaenavon Iron Works (7 miles), The Big Pit National Coal Museum (7 miles) and the Brecon Beacons Visitor Centre (22 miles), offering horse riding, mountain biking, climbing, and kayaking on the Usk and Wye.